fordsfords/crepl/README.md

 If you make a mistake and it doesn't compile, the line is not added to the "golden file".
 The goal is for the golden file to always be compilable.

-Note that crepl.sh is well-suited for use with rlwrap to provide command-line recall and editing; see [rlwrap](#lrwrap).

 ## Auto-Print Format